 When women are subjected to domestic violence they often feel there is no way out.
 Leaving one's home is seen as shameful and a woman who walks out is often blamed for doing so, whatever the circumstances.
 Even in cases of extreme violence women frequently don't leave home because they feel that they have no safe place to go without losing respect and dignity.

-Seva Mandir's Short-Stay Home provides a safe place and a support network for these women and their children.
-They can stay for up to three years, and receive counseling, legal aid and medical care, vocational and skills development training, employment opportunities, education for women and girls.
+Seva Mandir's Shelter Home provides a safe place to live and a support network for these women and their children.
+It offers shelter for up to five years, counselling services, legal aid, medical and psychological care (at home or in hospital), skills development training, employment opportunities, education for women and girls.
 Children are allowed to stay with their mother and educational facilities are provided for them.

-With training and proper counseling, abused women can start to build new lives for themselves and their children.
+With training and proper counselling, these women can start to build new lives for themselves and their children.
 The Shelter aims to enable women either to return in safety to their marital home or to live independently and support themselves and their children.